Gum Disease Therapy

-Periodontal (gum) disease affects more than your smile.
-Studies show this infection of the gums can travel throughout the body to negatively affect your overall well-being, and put you at risk for osteoporosis, dementia, heart attack, stroke, respiratory problems, infant low birth weight, diabetes complications, and more.
+The Federal Drug Administration notes that 75% of Americans over age 35 have some form of periodontal (gum) disease, which isn't apparent at first, and that's the problem.
+Undetected, it can travel throughout the body to negatively affect your overall well-being, putting you at risk for osteoporosis, dementia, heart attack, stroke, respiratory problems, diabetes' complications, low infant birth weight, and more.

-- Early-stage gum disease, called gingivitis, can be remedied with effective brushing and flossing at home and a thorough cleaning by a member of our hygiene team.
+- "Gingivitis" is the early stage of gum disease, remedied with proper brushing and flossing at home, and a thorough professional cleaning by our hygiene team.

 - To reduce or eliminate bacteria.
-During the professional teeth cleaning process, most patients will have some areas that may bleed.
-This allows bacteria (pathogens) that are present in all our mouths to flood into the bloodstream and sometimes settle in the weakened areas of our body, such as a damaged heart valve or artificial knee, hip, etc. We typically pre-medicate patients we know have a heart condition or artificial joints with antibiotics so bacteria cannot cause harm to such areas.
-Latest research shows that these oral pathogens have been linked to a number of other diseases such as cardiovascular disease, rheumatoid arthritis, low-birth-weight babies, and diabetes.
-Needless to say, anything we can do to reduce or eliminate bacteria is positive for all our patients.
+During the professional teeth cleaning process, most patients have sensitive areas prone to bleed, allowing bacteria (pathogens) that are present in our mouths to flood into the bloodstream, often settling in the weakened areas of our body, such as a damaged heart valve, artificial knee, hip ect.
+Those patients are pre-medicated with antibiotics, so bacteria cannot cause harm to these areas.

 - To prevent spread of infections.
 Infections in one area of your mouth can spread to other areas.
-Decontamination minimizes the chance that we may inadvertently pick up bacterial infections in one area of the mouth and move it to another.
+Decontamination minimizes the chance.

 Laser-Assisted Periodontal Therapy